rsvim/rsvim/README.md

 ## Contribution

 Contributions to RSVIM are always welcomed.
-A few guidelines that help quickly set up the development environment can be found in [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md).
+A few guidelines that help quickly set up development environment can be found in [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md).

 Roadmap and high-level design can be found in [RFC](https://github.com/rsvim/rfc), please submit your ideas and designs there if they need fairly large efforts.